bootstraponline/metrics_collector/docs/software_install.md

 Don't forget the '--user' part!
 That will make Phusion Passenger Standalone drop root privileges and switch to 'myusername' after it has obtained port 80.
 ```

+# Stopping the server

+`passenger stop --port 80`

+Note that logs are located in `/usr/local/metrics_collector/log/`